 - 2 teaching dolls: One boy doll and one girl doll.

-Let’s Talk kits are available to trained individuals on loan from Host Organizations around BC or for purchase from ECEBC.
+Let’s Talk kits are available.
 Let’s Talk Trainers are provided with a kit as part of their training.

 Two types of training (Teacher Training and Trainer Training) for the second edition of Let’s Talk are available throughout BC.